Ezral/blog/_app/_posts/data/2020-06-30-Guided-project:-Mobile-App-for-lottery-addiction.md

 tags: data
 ---
 This is another guided project from [Dataquest](dataquest.io) that I recently completed.
-It's not really data heave like the usual ones because it's focusing on probability.
+It's not really data heavy like the usual ones as it focuses more on probability topic.
 I particularly enjoy this one where I learned how to write math formula using TeX.

 For example, the following: